 OK (rolling her eyes up)…

-In this example De Niro facial expression is a split of a second, but it communicates “you’re talking smack”.
+In this example, De Niro’s facial expression is a split of a second, but it communicates “you’re talking smack”.

 Preference For Nonverbal Attacks

-Why do passive aggressive people rely more on nonverbal attacks than verbal one?
+Why do passive-aggressive people rely more on nonverbal attacks than verbal ones?

 And second, because they can always deny their action.
 You cannot deny a clearly stated verbal disagreement that everyone hears (unless you’re Trump).